• Call us!

 The I-20 from ELS Language Centers shows that you have been accepted for a specific start date.
 If you cannot enter the United States to begin your studies on that date, you need to inform ELS of your new start date and we will send an updated I-20 to you.

-To receive a new I-20, you must contact admissions@els.edu to advise them of the change you wish to make to your enrollment.
+To receive a new I-20, you must contact your Enrolment Advisor to advise them of the change you wish to make to your enrollment.

 Please note that the request to update your I-20 must be received within one year of the date on which your first I-20 was issued.
 If more than one year has passed, you must re-apply by submitting a new application form and processing fee.